1st World Jamboree Olympia London 1920

 12th World Scout Jamboree U.S.A.
 1967

 The 12th World Scout Jamboree took place in Farragut State Park, Idaho, U.S.A.
 The Jamboree started on the 1st of August and finished on the 9th of August.
 28 Scouters from the Scout Association of Ireland and 27 Scouters from the Catholic Boy Scouts of Ireland attended.
-This was the first Jamboree the C.B.S.I. attended as C.B.S.I.
-Scouters.
 The S.A.I.
 Scouts were led by Mr Fraser Pelley and the C.B.S.I. by Brian Lahiffe.
 The Irish Scouters flew from Shannon Airport on the 28th of July, the B.O.A.C. flight which called at Shannon to collect the Irish Scouters already had on board a contingent of 82 U.K. Scouters.

 13th World Scout Jamboree Japan 1971